SHUNT (2000-14)

 ‘Theatre bursting out of its own emergency exit.’

-She played Miranda in Chris Goode’s production of The Tempest (2000), in audience’s homes - a different venue for every performance.
+She played Miranda in Chris Goode’s The Tempest (2000) - performed in audience’s homes (a different venue every night).

 One of the all-time great Edinburgh Fringe productions.’